πŸ“™

 How to scroll in tmux

-then you can use your normal navigation keys to scroll around (eg. Up Arrow or PgDn).
+Ctrl-b then [ then you can use your normal navigation keys to scroll around (eg. Up Arrow or PgDn).
 Press q to quit scroll mode.

-PgUp to go directly into copy mode and scroll one page up (which is what it sounds like you will want most of the time)
+Alternatively you can press Ctrl-b PgUp to go directly into copy mode and scroll one page up (which is what it sounds like you will want most of the time)

 Step 4 - Verify Connection